ebikt/dnslb/README.md

 DNS Load balancer: DNS server, that changes its answers based on healtcheck results.

-This is helatcheck controller.
+This is healtcheck controller.
 Actual DNS service is provided by PowerDNS.

+NOTE: No domain transfers are supported in this version.
+PowerDNS is meant to be just an authoritative server, where caching recursors (which honor TTL) will take the hard work of answering many clients at once.
+You can run two instances of DNSLB to achieve redundancy.

 DNS Loadbalancing why and where
 -------------------------------